 Geographical Range

-The height of the front light above mean high water must be large enough so that the geographical range exceeds the far end of the channel Rg=M+C.
+The height of the front light above mean high water must be large enough to be seen above the horizon i.e. its geographical range exceeds the distance to the far end of the channel Rg=M+C.